PlanterApp/planter_docs/content/en/docs/1_getting-started/3_frost-dates/index.md

 url: "getting-started/frost-dates"
 ---

-<br />Be sure to set your frost dates in Planter, so the **Growing Calendar** will show accurate information for your area.
+Be sure to set your frost dates in Planter, so the [**Growing Calendar**](../../growing-calendar/how-to-use) will show accurate information for your area.
 {{< alert icon="🌴" context="info" text="If you don't have frost or freezing temperatures in your area, ignore the **Growing Calendar** dates.
 Plant cool season crops in your cooler season and plant heat-loving crops in your warmer season." />}}

 #### Set using your location